plumed/plumed2/developer-doc/usingDoxygen.md

 the references that are included in the user documentation for plumed.
 To add your reference you should add bibliographic data for the article you want to cite in this file.

-\subsection Examples
+\section Examples

-Your manual entry <b>must</b> contain some examples as to how your PLMD::Action.
-These should be included as follows:
+Manual entries for actions and tutorials <b>must</b> contain some examples.
+The most basic way to include these is as follows:

 \verbatim
 \par Example

 The following input tells plumed to print the distance between atoms 3 and 5, the distance between atoms 2 and 4 and the x component of the distance between atoms 2 and 4.
-\verbatim
+\plumedfile
 DISTANCE ATOMS=3,5             LABEL=d1
 DISTANCE ATOMS=2,4 COMPONENTS  LABEL=d2
 PRINT ARG=d1,d2,d2.x
-\ endverbatim  /*** But with no space between the \ and the endverbatim
+\ endplumedfile /*** But with no space between the \ and the endplumedfile
 \endverbatim

 In the manual this will be converted to: